JordanLacroix/pokemon-recognition-api/README.md

 # Pokémon Recognition API

+**Disclaimer: This project is a work in progress.
+The current model may not be very accurate in recognizing Pokémon.
+We are continuously working on improving the model's performance.**

 This project is a Flask API for Pokémon recognition from images.
 It uses a deep learning model trained with TensorFlow/Keras to identify Pokémon in images sent via HTTP POST requests.

 ## Prerequisites